Bourgainvile 2 House / Solange Cálio Arquitetos

 ClienteRodobens Negócios Imobiliários, Grupo Cem Participações, Grupo Tarraf

-From the architect.
+Text description provided by the architects.
 Within a small condominium with 24 lots, in S.J.Rio Preto, the architect Solange Cálio chose a lot of 1,100 m2, to make her home, for family and friends.

 The main idea was to design a project based on the desire to be together and enjoy the company of the two children and the husband.